HallwayTech/grouper-changelog-nakamura/README.md

 Provisions and updates "Worlds" and their memberships in Sakai OAE.

 ### org.sakaiproject.nakamura.grouper.changelog.esb.RestrictedWorldEsbConsumer
-Functionally equivalent to the CourseGroupEsbConsumer.
+Functionally equivalent to the WorldEsbConsumer.
 It only processes group actions if the group name matches a list stored in a database table.
-If you want to use the RestrictedCourseGroupEsbConsumer just replace the CourseGroupEsbConsumer class configuration for the with RestrictedCourseGroupEsbConsumer.
+If you want to use the RestrictedWorldEsbConsumer just replace the WorldEsbConsumer class configuration for the with RestrictedWorldEsbConsumer.
 Then add the SQL statement that retrieves a list of regular expressions to match group names. (see the example configuration below).

 ### org.sakaiproject.nakamura.grouper.changelog.esb.WorldTitleEsbConsumer
 Respond to stem updates by storing the description attribute on the sakai:group-title property.